Kilimanjaro Guide

 • Acclimatization involves allowing your body to adjust gradually to the reduced air pressure and lower oxygen levels at high altitudes.
 This process can take several days and involves staying at different elevations for a certain period to allow the body to adapt.

-• It is important to choose a Kilimanjaro route that offers enough time for proper acclimatization, such as the Lemosho or Machame routes, which take 7-8 days to complete.
+• It is important to choose a Kilimanjaro Route that offers enough time for proper acclimatization, such as the Lemosho or Machame routes, which take 7-8 days to complete.

 • Climbing too quickly or choosing a shorter route can increase the risk of Acute Mountain Sickness on Kilimanjaro and other altitude-related illnesses.